Find a Low-Cost Mover without Getting Scammed

 I don’t mind getting a bargain, but it started to feel like these companies were a bit desperate (which did make me feel bad, I really like to help people out).
 But this uneasy feeling, coupled with a few web searches for user reviews and the Better Business Bureau website ratings, showed that these companies — while small, cheap, and very keen for our business — were not the most reliable to deal with.

-Elizabeth and her family ended up choosing a company called Flat Rate, which gave them an up-front all-inclusive price – not an estimate.
-Even though they are paying $1000 over the lowest quote, they liked the fact that the company guaranteed the price and they felt they could trust them to deliver on time (a common complaint about fly-by-night companies).
+Elizabeth and her family ended up choosing a company called Flat Rate, which gave them an up-front all-inclusive price — not an estimate.
+Even though the price was $1000 over the lowest quote, they liked the fact that the company guaranteed the price and they felt they could trust them to deliver on time (a common complaint about fly-by-night companies).

 The extra money goes “a long way in the peace of mind category,” says Elizabeth.
 And that’s saying a lot for a mother of two little kids in a new city, who will have to deal with it all if it goes awry.”